openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Error Response

-The following errors are defined:
+If the request contains the wrong access token or the access token is missing, the issuer MUST return 401 Unauthorized.

+If the request is malformed or contains erroneous parameters, the following errors are defined for 400 Bad Request:

-* invalid_request - the credential request was malformed
+* invalid_request - the credential request was malformed for example, the credential type and/or the format and/or the proof is missing or the proof is badly formatted
-* invalid_token - the access_token was invalid
-* unsupported_type - the requested type is not supported
+* unsupported_credential_type - the requested credential type is not supported
-* unsupported_format - the requested format is not supported
+* unsupported_credential_format - the requested credential format is not supported
-* invalid_credential - the requested credential did not match any of the credentials to be issued
-* invalid_or_missing_proof - see next section

 This is a non-normative example Credential Error Response: